 Successful tent living hinges on meticulous planning, selecting the right gear, and establishing contingency plans.
 Be mentally and practically prepared for the lifestyle’s demands, and approach it with flexibility to determine if this unconventional path aligns with your aspirations.

-Creating a Comfortable Living in Tent
+Creating a Comfortable long Term Tent Living

 When you’re camping, your tent is your home away from home.
 To make it feel cozy and inviting, bring along some creature comforts like pillows, blankets, and a soft sleeping pad.
 If you have room, you can even pack a small rug or mat to put on the floor.